clevercool/TileSparsity/Pruning/BERT/README.md

 type 3: granularity pruning on [Q K V] together.
 The granularity is 3x768.

-type 4: Implementation 1 of VW.
+type 4: VW.
 Prune on N dimension.
 Block size is 1x16, and choose top 4.

-type 5: Implementation 2 of BW.
+type 5: BW.
 Prune on K-N dimension.
 Block size is 32x32.

 type 7: TW pruning on dim K, consider the whole network but not layer by layer.